Frequently Asked Questions

 Utilizing a ‘game sense’ approach to coaching, children are introduced to the fascinating world of martial arts.
 The aim is to develop the skills essential for children to reach their full potential.

 At Kimekai, children are introduced to specialized training programs designed to challenge and build confidence tailored to each age group.

 Using the Kimekai instruction manual, students maintain enthusiasm and are motivated by clear training objectives, making classes both fun and rewarding.

 Many martial arts specialise in one area of physical development – for example kicking in Taekwondo and throwing in Judo.
 In contrast, Karate is well balanced as it involves all aspects of training including punching, kicking, blocking, throwing and grappling.

 It is an excellent all round activity for any age and will not only increase your strength, fitness, flexibility and co-ordination but also improve your concentration, self discipline and confidence

 The Kimekai Karate Dojo has various affiliations both in Australia and overseas and seminars are regularly available to students to broaden their knowledge.

 For those interested in competition you have the opportunity to attend numerous tournaments as well as represent Australia at international competitions.

-We have also an active Social Club which organises monthly social events.
+We have also an active Social Club which organises frequent social events.
 For Adults this includes BBQ’s, dinners and camps.
 For juniors there are parties, demonstrations, video nights and camps.